Mistakes Leaders Make and How to Fix Them

 We are what we do.
 Success… Failure… We allow it to define us.
 It’s important to remember and rehearse our baptismal covenant as adopted children of the Father.

 We drift toward weeks filled with doing what we’re not good at doing.
 Doing what doesn’t match our essence.
 We’d do better to lead ourselves in doing more of what we’re passionate about that fits our strengths.

 During my darkest “I wonder what’s left” seasons (funny how they can come at any age or stage of life) when I was making all 4 mistakes, someone would invite me into safe, honest, relationship.

 - Extend grace.
 Remind me that I was more than what I did or what someone else thought.

 HERE’S YOUR INVITATION

-Hundreds and hundreds of leaders unexpectedly find the same in PLI.
-Consider this your invitation to join one of the new PLI learning communities this fall and reinvest in yourself.
+Hundreds and hundreds of leaders unexpectedly find the same time, vision and grace in PLI.
+Consider this your invitation to join one of the new PLI learning communities this year and reinvest in yourself.
 It’s time to assume leadership of yourself.
 If you’re married, tell your spouse.
 Reinvest together.
 Get it in the budget.
 Contact Raechel today.
 Tell her what you’re thinking.
 OR take another course of action that may better suit you.
 But, take action.